dfinity/nns-dapp/HACKING.md

 VITE_OWN_CANISTER_URL=http://localhost:5173/
 ```

+In addition, the II version deployed locally might be different than the version pinned to run the test.
+Therefore you might need to adapt the selectors in [./e2e-tests/components/ii-congratulations-page.ts](./e2e-tests/components/ii-congratulations-page.ts).

 ## Requirements

 The `dfx` version installed locally should match the one defined in [dfx.json](https://github.com/dfinity/nns-dapp/blob/main/dfx.json).
 If not, you will have to either upgrade or manually change the version in the local file.
 In such case, please do not commit the change!